I am talking about Consciousness at 1.30pm – more info here

 I’ve been invited to speak in a most unusual conference – a Psycherence.
 I guess that’s a good name for a psychedelic conference, and I’ll be speaking along with Dennis McKenna (brother of Terence), Jeremy Narby (he of ‘The Cosmic Serpent’) and Luis Luna (psychonaut and expert on ayahuasca).
-It takes place in Tallinn, Estonia in September and we are all going to spend a few days there together as well.
-Should be fun!

 What is consciousness?
 Recent decades have raised more questions than answers.
 Modern science, based on measuring does not give us sufficient answers.
 Might it be that a man of the 21st century is not yet ready to understand the nature of the consciousness he carries?
 What are the tools available for us to explore, influence and experience consciousness?